gpapachr/Space-Invaders/README.md

 # Space-Invaders

 The game has been implemented using the SGG library, developed by the professor of AUEB CPP Programming course and his team.
-For more information about that library check the forked repo in my profile which carries the version that we used in our project.
+For more information about that library check its [github repository](https://github.com/cgaueb/sgg).
 It contains a nice documentation and many useful informations about how to use the library to create a simple game.

 In /sgg you can find the files that we used from the sgg library.

-In /src you can find our code developed in cpp using Microsoft Visual Studio and so we have also uploaded the .dll files in /bin
+In /src you can find our code developed using Microsoft Visual Studio.
+We have also uploaded the .dll files in /bin where you can find the .exe file to download and play our game so you dont need to build our project in VS from scratch.

-In the bin/assets you can find the tracks and the pictures that we used to create the "Star Wars" version of Space Invaders.
-You can change those assets by loading yours in the specific folder and then go to the code and change the asset names in each class constructor.
+In the bin/assets you can find the sounds, music and pictures that we used to create the "Star Wars" version of Space Invaders.
+You can change those assets by loading yours in the specific folder.
+If you decide not to keep the existing names for the files you should go to the code and change the assets names in each class constructor too.

 ![space_invaders](https://user-images.githubusercontent.com/79640797/109213676-90fbac80-77b9-11eb-911f-739302539ccf.png)